milesaturpin/lean-site-template/content/faq.md

 ### Fellowship Structure
 ------------------------

 The Fellowship takes place over the course of 9 weeks.
 Each week consists of a set of study resources and a discussion meeting.
 The resources take approximately one hour to complete and must be finished in preparation for the weekly discussion.
-Additionally, Fellows will be able to schedule a time for 1-on-1 career consulting anytime after week 3, though such consultation may be most valuable after week 7.
+Additionally, Fellows will be able to schedule a time for 1-on-1 career consulting anytime after week 6.

 *Time and location of the discussion meeting is TBA.
-For reference, last year's discussion meeting took place on Saturdays from 12:30pm - 2:00pm at West Union (the Brodhead Center).*
+For reference, last year's discussion meeting took place on Saturdays from 12:30pm - 2:00pm in West Union (the Brodhead Center).*

 <!-- ##### **Time: Saturdays @12:30pm - 2:00pm**